rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

 Getting Up and Running with PyRayT
 ===================================

 As mentioned above, hand calculations for lenses rely on approximations that don't capture aberrations.
-Fortunately numeric ray tracers don't suffer from the same limitations, which is why they're so valuable for accurate lens design.
+Fortunately, numeric ray tracers don't suffer from the same limitations which is why they're so valuable for accurate lens design.
 Since this article is about showcasing features of `PyRayT`_, that's the ray tracer we'll be using.
 You can install the latest stable package from pip.

 .. code:: shell